scrabbletank/farhome-rules/rulesdoc.md

 #### Exertion
 *Requires 10th level*

 As long as you have at least 1 AP remaining you may take an action that leaves you at -5 AP or more.
 After taking the action make an exhaustion roll adding 1 bad die for every AP you overspent.
-On failure you gain a level of exhaustion.
+On fail you gain a level of exhaustion.

 #### Fast Attacks
 *Requires 1 Dexterity*